opengisch/qgis-plugin-ci/README.md

 2. As a custom repository in Github releases and which can be added later in QGIS.
 The address will be: https://github.com/__ORG__/__REPO__/releases/latest/download/plugins.xml

 Both can be achieved in the same process.

+## Pre-release and experimental

-In the case of a pre-release, the plugin will not be pushed to the OSGEO repo.
-In such way, you can use the custom repo as beta testing and the OSGEO for the final rollout.
+In the case of a pre-release (from GitHub), the plugin will be flagged as experimental.
+If pushed to the QGIS plugin repository, the QGIS minimum version will be raised to QGIS 3.14 (only 3.14 and above support testing of experimental versions).

 ## Automatic deployment on Travis